-In an earlier post, I covered some primary benefits of Pilates for cyclists, particularly in preventing injuries and strengthening for a better cycling experience.
-In my Tucson Pilates studio, Body Fundamentals, I’ve seen that those same benefits that cyclists experience also often apply to runners who incorporate the Pilates method into their training.
+You may know how Pilates benefits cyclists, particularly in preventing injuries and strengthening for a better cycling experience.
+But did you know that it applies to runners, too?
+In my Tucson Pilates studio, Body Fundamentals, I’ve seen many of the same benefits that cyclists experience also often apply to runners who incorporate Pilates into their training.

-When you consider that a regular Pilates practice makes you more aware of your body’s alignment, whether at rest or in motion, as well as promoting better body mechanics, it makes sense that a runner would experience many benefits of Pilates.
+Pilates increases your overall body awareness, improves alignment and balance, whether at rest or in motion, as well as promoting better body mechanics.
 More importantly, learning to move from your muscles instead of your joints benefits runners by protecting the joints more effectively during running.

-And if you’re a runner who’s recovering from an injury, Pilates can be a tremendous compliment to your post-rehabilitative process.
+If you’re recovering from an injury, Pilates can be a tremendous complement to your post-rehabilitative process.
+Adding Pilates will decrease your recovery time.
 In fact, your physical therapist may incorporate Pilates-based exercises or even teach Pilates on the reformer as part of their program for you.

 How do you approach your run?

 Think of your posture and breathing.
-Do you consciously prepare yourself each time you set out for a run?
-Of course you do!
-Now imagine how much more effective your results could be if your conscious preparation were supported by Pilates.
-You’d gain:
+Do you have techniques to consciously prepare yourself each time you set out for a run?
+Imagine how much more effective your results could be if your conscious preparation were supported by Pilates.
+You gain:

-- increased awareness of gait patterning and body mechanics
+- increased awareness of your gait and body mechanics

 - longer, steadier runs thanks to better breathing patterns

 The best part about Pilates?
 As a runner, you’ll see and feel the benefits quickly.
-No matter where you are with your training and fitness level, I encourage you to find the Pilates class that fits your level and goals – and a teacher you connect with.
+No matter where you are with your training and fitness level, I encourage you to find the Pilates class that fits your needs – and a teacher you connect with.

-For example, here in Tucson, I’ve created a number of Pilates Chair Quartet programs that use a combination of the Wunda Chair and Classical Mat work to address Pilates progressions in specific and challenging ways.
-Because it’s a private studio, each participant gets close personal attention with a focus on form and precision.
-So find your Pilates home and keep on moving!
+For example, here in Tucson, I’ve created a number of Pilates Equipment classes at various levels that combine the Wunda Chair and Classical Mat work to teach Pilates progressions in challenging ways.
+Because it’s a private studio, each student receives close personal attention with a focus on form and precision.
+Call me with questions or to schedule a session.